MrDaviesKellett/djitellopySim/README.md

 ## Contributing

 We welcome contributions from the community!
 Please see the contributing guidelines for more information on how to contribute.

-## License

-The DJI Tello Simulator is licensed under the MIT license.
-Please see the LICENSE file for more information.